- Beads: Choose beads of your choice, such as wood, plastic, glass, or acrylic beads. Make sure they have a hole big enough for your wire or cord.

 - Scrub gently with a soft brush to remove any accumulated dirt or debris.

-- Avoid exposing your pearls to direct sunlight for long periods of time to prevent fading.
+- Avoid exposing your pearls to direct sunlight for long periods to prevent fading.

 - Make sure all the beads are tied securely to avoid any cracking over time.